 Aging poses a conundrum for evolutionary theory because aging manifestly decreases biological fitness, causing lower reproduction and greater mortality.
 Why wouldn’t evolution have abolished it, or not allowed it to come into existence?

 If an organism didn’t age, it would seem to have an advantage: it would never die of aging and it would continue to reproduce throughout its lifetime; hence the longer an organism lived, the more offspring it would leave, and the fitter in evolutionary terms it would be.

 Indeed, we do see this in some organisms.
 Lobsters, for example, apparently do not age, but grow bigger and more fertile with the passage of time.
-(The record weight for a lobster was 44 lbs.)
-Mitteldorf describes some species of long-lived shellfish that are almost nothing but feeding and egg-laying machines, cranking out a million eggs daily.
+The record weight for a lobster was 44 lbs.
+Mitteldorf describes some species of long-lived shellfish, which are almost nothing but feeding and egg-laying machines, cranking out a million eggs daily.

 But humans and most animals do age.
 Animals in the wild have a greater risk of death from predators and infections the older they are.
 Why hasn’t evolution put a stop to this?

 One older idea, that of Peter Medawar, is that the force of natural selection declines with age.
 If an organism has aged and then dies, any genes that contributed to aging and death have already been passed to its offspring.
 The idea is that some genes that may cause aging are also necessary for growth and reproduction.
 Therefore natural selection is unable to eliminate the genes for aging.

 Medawar’s idea led to the three main modern theories of aging.